 Sometimes people get sick or discouraged, but no one knows.
 Or, people who truly do care, find out about the issue weeks ‘after the fact’.
 This can leave the person suffering feeling like they have been forgotten.
 At the same time, the person who does care is left feeling like a failure for not expressing care.
 James 5:14 instructs the sick to call the elders.
 At Emmanuel, we strongly encourage you to call one of the elders when you are in need of prayer, a visit or a word of encouragement!
 Their contact information can be found below.

-During the spring of 2019, we will discontinue the Elders’ Districts in favor of the implementation of these 4 principles.
-Our pastor preached 4 messages on this topic as well.
-We encourage you to listen to the audio recordings.
 The Elders will continue to oversee the congregational care.
 They are committed to providing care when called upon, and to providing occasional congregational care learning opportunities.
 In addition, they will continue to evaluate the effectiveness of the overall congregational care ministry.

 Elders Contact Information: